 SAN DIEGO, California - In 2021 travel started to open back up but was still restricted in a lot of areas around the globe.
 Looking forward to the year ahead we're hopeful that travel restrictions ease up entirely and we can get a much needed vacation in.
+Just make sure to check the travel restrictions at your destination so you can have any testing or vaccine requirements on hand before you go.
+A same day PCR test can help ensure you have your required documentation and avoid travel disruptions.
 If you're lucky enough to get one in this year we’ve compiled a ten places around the world where you’re bound to have a blast on your standup paddle board with beautiful scenery surrounding you.
 Check it out:

 Places to Travel for Standup Paddle Boarding 2022

 - Coconut Island, Hawaii